teamdeeson/codex/README.md

-# Deeson Codex
+# Deeson handbook

 Deeson is a Digital Agency in Europe https://www.deeson.co.uk

 This is our internal processes and best practices, open to the world.

-## Editing the Codex
+## Editing the handbook

-If you'd like to contribute to the Codex, its in a git repository so go ahead and make a pull request.
+If you'd like to contribute to the handbook, its in a git repository so go ahead and make a pull request.
 Deeson employees can edit files directly in GitHub (find the page and click edit) or by using [prose.io](https://prose.io)

-## Building the Codex
+## Building the handbook

 There is no need to do this if you just want to edit the documentation.